mesarcik/NLN/README.md

 ## Replication of results in paper
-Run the following to replicate the results for MNIST, CIFAR-10, Fashion-MNIST, MVTec-AD respectively
+Run the following to replicate the results for MNIST, CIFAR-10, Fashion-MNIST and MVTec-AD respectively
 ```
     sh experiments/run_mnist.sh
     sh experiments/run_cifar.sh